getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Function Name Scope

-In Chapter 3's "Function Name Scope" section, I asserted that the name of a function expression is added to the function's own scope.
+In the "Function Name Scope" section in Chapter 3, I asserted that the name of a function expression is added to the function's own scope.
 Recall:

 ```js
 var askQuestion = function ofTheTeacher(){